-For employees, home office expenses are a miscellaneous itemized deduction.
+If you're an employee, the business use of your home office must be for your employer's benefit and your home office expenses are a miscellaneous itemized deduction.
 This means you'll enjoy a tax benefit only if these expenses plus your other miscellaneous itemized expenses exceed 2% of your AGI.
 (See page 3.)